×

 Externally provided workers

-Since 1 April 2023, payments to externally provided workers to carry out R&D only qualify for relief to the extent that those workers’ earnings are taxed through the pay as you earn (PAYE) system.
+Since 1 April 2023, payments to externally provided workers to carry out R&D only qualify for relief to the extent that those workers’ earnings are taxed through the pay-as-you-earn (PAYE) system.

 Cloud and data expenditure